cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: Gram-negative bacteria could not be fit on page.
+## Warning: chemical leaf composition could not be fit on page.
 It will not be plotted.
 Warning:
-## wood perforation plates could not be fit on page.
+## kinetic energy could not be fit on page.
 It will not be plotted.
-Warning: cadmium at
+Warning: tree performance
-## wavelength 214nm could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: cadmium at
-## wavelength 228nm could not be fit on page.
+Warning: wood fibres could not be fit on
+## page.
 It will not be plotted.
-Warning: gene diversity
+Warning: wood rays could not be fit on page.
+It will not be
+## plotted.
+Warning: wood vessels could not be fit on page.
+It will not be plotted.
+Warning: base
+## saturation could not be fit on page.
+It will not be plotted.
+Warning: belowground biomass
 ## could not be fit on page.
 It will not be plotted.
-Warning: intraspecific diversity could not
+Warning: biomass allocation could not be fit
-## be fit on page.
+## on page.
 It will not be plotted.
-Warning: phylogenetic diversity could not be fit on
+Warning: cadmium at wavelength 214nm could not be fit on
 ## page.
 It will not be plotted.
+Warning: cadmium at wavelength 228nm could not be fit on page.
-Warning: rarefied diversity could not be fit on page.
+## It will not be plotted.
+Warning: cation exchange capacity could not be fit on page.
 It will
 ## not be plotted.
+Warning: coefficient of variation could not be fit on page.
+It will not be
-Warning: response variable could not be fit on page.
+## plotted.
+Warning: data management could not be fit on page.
 It will not be plotted.
-## Warning: secondary compounds could not be fit on page.
-It will not be plotted.
 Warning:
-## spatial genetic structure could not be fit on page.
+## diversity treatment could not be fit on page.
 It will not be plotted.
-Warning: standard
+Warning: fresh weight
-## deviation could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: trait dissimilarity could
+Warning: intraspecific diversity could not
-## not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: wood compression could not be fit on
+Warning: leaf area could not be fit on page.
+It will
-## page.
-It will not be plotted.
-Warning: wood shearing could not be fit on page.
+## not be plotted.
+Warning: leaf physical resistance could not be fit on page.
 It will not be
 ## plotted.
-Warning: wood shrinkage could not be fit on page.
+Warning: microbial biomass could not be fit on page.
 It will not be plotted.
 Warning:
-## wood toughness could not be fit on page.
+## rarefied diversity could not be fit on page.
 It will not be plotted.
-Warning: aeromorphic organic
+Warning: response
-## layer could not be fit on page.
+## variable could not be fit on page.
 It will not be plotted.
-Warning: below ground could not be fit
+Warning: secondary compounds could
-## on page.
+## not be fit on page.
 It will not be plotted.
-Warning: branch water potential could not be fit on page.
+Warning: soil erosion could not be fit on page.
 It
 ## will not be plotted.
-Warning: cavity nesting hymenoptera could not be fit on page.
+Warning: spatial genetic structure could not be fit on page.
 It will not
 ## be plotted.
-Warning: climatic niche could not be fit on page.
+Warning: standard deviation could not be fit on page.
 It will not be plotted.
-Warning:
-## coarse root density could not be fit on page.
+## Warning: trait dissimilarity could not be fit on page.
 It will not be plotted.
-Warning: community
+Warning: tree
-## similarity could not be fit on page.
+## rings could not be fit on page.
 It will not be plotted.
-Warning: community weighted mean
-## trait could not be fit on page.
+Warning: wood bending could not be fit
+## on page.
 It will not be plotted.
-Warning: control treatment could not
+Warning: wood compression could not be fit on page.
+It will
+## not be plotted.
+Warning: wood shearing could not be fit on page.
+It will not be plotted.
+## Warning: wood shrinkage could not be fit on page.
+It will not be plotted.
+Warning: wood
+## stretching could not be fit on page.
+It will not be plotted.
+Warning: wood toughness could not
 ## be fit on page.
 It will not be plotted.
-Warning: crown projection area could not be fit on
+Warning: aeromorphic organic layer could not be fit on
 ## page.
 It will not be plotted.
+Warning: BEF China projects could not be fit on page.
+It will
-Warning: dbh distribution could not be fit on page.
-It will not
+## not be plotted.
+Warning: branch water potential could not be fit on page.
+It will not be
-## be plotted.
-Warning: flight interception could not be fit on page.
+## plotted.
+Warning: cavity nesting hymenoptera could not be fit on page.
 It will not be plotted.
-## Warning: forest canopy could not be fit on page.
+## Warning: chlorophyll could not be fit on page.
 It will not be plotted.
-Warning: genetic
+Warning: community
-## autocorrelation could not be fit on page.
+## similarity could not be fit on page.
 It will not be plotted.
-Warning: human influence
+Warning: crown projection area
 ## could not be fit on page.
 It will not be plotted.
-Warning: hunting type could not be fit on
+Warning: deposition could not be fit on
 ## page.
 It will not be plotted.
+Warning: eco-physiologic traits could not be fit on page.
+It
-Warning: laboratories could not be fit on page.
+## will not be plotted.
+Warning: ecosystem functioning could not be fit on page.
 It will not be
 ## plotted.
-Warning: land use history could not be fit on page.
+Warning: experimental treatment could not be fit on page.
 It will not be plotted.
+## Warning: genetic autocorrelation could not be fit on page.
+It will not be plotted.
 Warning:
-## matching status could not be fit on page.
+## human influence could not be fit on page.
 It will not be plotted.
-Warning: mineralization
+Warning: land use history
 ## could not be fit on page.
 It will not be plotted.
-Warning: multi-trophic interactions could
-## not be fit on page.
-It will not be plotted.
-Warning: nitrogen cycling could not be fit on
+Warning: leaf longevity could not be fit on
 ## page.
 It will not be plotted.
-Warning: non-random extinction could not be fit on page.
-It will
+Warning: mixed models could not be fit on page.
+It will not be
-## not be plotted.
-Warning: parasitoids could not be fit on page.
+## plotted.
+Warning: nitrogen cycling could not be fit on page.
 It will not be plotted.
-## Warning: phylogenetic distinctness could not be fit on page.
-It will not be plotted.
 Warning:
-## phytophagous insects could not be fit on page.
+## parasitoids could not be fit on page.
 It will not be plotted.
-Warning: PI meeting
+Warning: phylogenetic
+## distinctness could not be fit on page.
+It will not be plotted.
+Warning: phytophagous insects
 ## could not be fit on page.
 It will not be plotted.
-Warning: red mould could not be fit on page.
-## It will not be plotted.
-Warning: research proposals could not be fit on page.
-It will not be
+Warning: PI meeting could not be fit on
-## plotted.
-Warning: respiration could not be fit on page.
+## page.
 It will not be plotted.
-Warning:
-## rooting depth could not be fit on page.
-It will not be plotted.
-Warning: seedling could not be
-## fit on page.
-It will not be plotted.
-Warning: shrub layer could not be fit on page.
+Warning: rainfall simulator could not be fit on page.
 It will
 ## not be plotted.
-Warning: simpson diversity could not be fit on page.
+Warning: research proposals could not be fit on page.
 It will not be plotted.
-## Warning: slope form could not be fit on page.
+## Warning: shrub layer could not be fit on page.
 It will not be plotted.
-Warning: specialization
+Warning: simpson
-## could not be fit on page.
+## diversity could not be fit on page.
 It will not be plotted.
-Warning: species identity variable could not
+Warning: snag height could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: temperature could not be fit on page.
+Warning: social status could not be fit on page.
 It will
 ## not be plotted.
+Warning: species identity variable could not be fit on page.
+It will not be
-Warning: tree crown could not be fit on page.
+## plotted.
+Warning: stem core could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: trap
-## vegetation stratum could not be fit on page.
+## nest could not be fit on page.
 It will not be plotted.
-Warning: Weibull
+Warning: vegetation stratum could not
-## distribution could not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: wood ground tissue
-## could not be fit on page.
-It will not be plotted.
-Warning: wood mechanics could not be fit on
+Warning: Weibull distribution could not be fit on
 ## page.
 It will not be plotted.
+Warning: wood ground tissue could not be fit on page.
+It will
+## not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)